MicrosoftDocs/win32/desktop-src/SecMgmt/srpinheritoriginclaim.md

 ---
-Description: This function takes the origin attribute if present from the origin token and sets them on a duplicate of the inheriting token, and returns the duplicate token. ms.assetid: ED1FAEA1-0665-49FA-BD8B-232254B4C883
+description: This function takes the origin attribute if present from the origin token and sets them on a duplicate of the inheriting token, and returns the duplicate token. ms.assetid: ED1FAEA1-0665-49FA-BD8B-232254B4C883
 title: srpInheritOriginClaim function
 ms.topic: reference